thecrazyphysicist369/Forensic-Project/README.md

 few lines about lstms and how are we using them in our project

 ### Convolutional Neural Networks
 few lines about lstms and how are we using them in our project

+### Transformers - RoBERTa
+few lines about lstms and how are we using them in our project